“Everywhere chemicals” in organic products, conventional products, baby formula – unsafe supply chain

 What happened to Annie’s former commitment to eliminate phthalates that may be present in food packaging materials and food processing equipment?

-Portland, ME — new scientific report co-authored by Defend Our Health and published in the Journal of Exposure Science and Environmental Epidemiology found a class of chemicals called ortho-phthalates, commonly known as phthalates, in a wide range of food categories, including in popular children’s’ foods and organic products.
+Portland, ME — A new scientific report co-authored by Defend Our Health and published in the Journal of Exposure Science and Environmental Epidemiology found a class of chemicals called ortho-phthalates, commonly known as phthalates, in a wide range of food categories, including in popular children’s’ foods and organic products.

 Phthalates are a type of plasticizer, which are chemicals that are used to make some plastics, especially PVC and synthetic rubbers, more flexible.
 They’re found in everything from food service gloves, tubing used in dairy operations, and food industry conveyor belts.
 They are linked with disruption to the endocrine system, which regulates the body’s hormones; young children and pregnant people are particularly sensitive to exposure to phthalates, even at very low concentrations.
 In fact, since 2017, the U.S. Consumer Product Safety Commission has restricted 8 ortho-phthalates in products that are intended for use by children and infants.